shirsbrunner/shirsbrunner.github.io/src/articles/20260523_living_things/article.md

 ### 2026-03-23 Building a scoby, first try
 After boiling water, already steeping tee in sweet water, I destroyed the big jar during cleaning with hot water.
 Sadly, shops are already closed over the long weekend.
 Time to make ice-tea.
+Or just using a smaller 1l glass from the basement.
+I hope the scoby does not need "enough" tea, even though I believe that less added kombucha might reduce the probability of success.
+Let's see how this develops.